joshjv11/blue-green-payment-flow/EDGE_FUNCTION_send-whatsapp-message-FREE.md

     // If doesn't start with +, add country code if (!formattedPhone.startsWith('+')) {
-      // Check if it's a 10-digit Indian number if (/^[6-9]\d{9}$/.test(formattedPhone)) {
+      if (/^[6-9]\d{9}$/.test(formattedPhone)) {
         formattedPhone = '+91' + formattedPhone;
       } else {
-        // Default to India for other cases formattedPhone = '+91' + formattedPhone;
+        formattedPhone = '+91' + formattedPhone;
       }
     }